Connect with us

 Finding new massage therapist volunteers is challenging, said Webster, in part because they can earn money in other settings and “they’re coming to us for free.”
 Thirty years ago, TRU Community Care’s nonprofit status was the norm, but now the majority of hospices are for-profit, with growing investment from private equity.

 Despite that shift, hospices still rely heavily on volunteers.
-Medicare pays for at least six months of hospice for a patient on the that providers use volunteers for at least 5% of the patient-care hours worked by paid staff and contractors.
+Medicare pays for at least six months of hospice for a patient on the condition that providers use volunteers for at least 5% of the patient-care hours worked by paid staff and contractors.
 Sometimes, those volunteer hours are filled by massage therapists.

 “All hospices, not-for-profit or for profit alike, should aim to include medically-trained massage therapists as part of best holistic care,” Hunter Groninger, a professor of medicine at Georgetown University who directs palliative care at MedStar Washington Hospital Center in Washington, D.C., wrote in an email.
 Employing these specialists is beneficial and does not diminish the important service of volunteers, particularly in end-of-life care, he added.

-More studies on the impact of specialized massage could enact changes in the field, said Cal Cates, founder and executive director of Healwell, which, since 2009, has trained 500 therapists in hospital-based and oncology massage, as well as in how to work collaboratively with and nurses.
+More studies on the impact of specialized massage could enact changes in the field, said Cal Cates, founder and executive director of Healwell, which, since 2009, has trained 500 therapists in hospital-based and oncology massage, as well as in how to work collaboratively with doctors and nurses.

-In a recent clinical trial of 387 patients in palliative care at MedStar, some nearing the end of their lives, Groninger, Cates, Jordan, and other co-authors found that massage therapy improved quality of life.
+In a recent clinical trial of 387 patients in palliative care at MedStar, including some nearing the end of their lives, Groninger, Cates, Jordan, and other co-authors found that massage therapy improved quality of life.

 Despite new research on the benefits of massage, Cates said, many hospices bring on volunteers who don’t have advanced training, because hospices may not know that specialized training — such as the kind Healwell offers — exists.